microsievert/Better079/README.md

 # Better 079 (v1.1.2)
-> This plugin adds new abilities to SCP-079 for a more interesting game or roleplaying experience.
+> This plugin adds many new abilities to SCP-079 for a more interesting game or roleplaying experience.
 The added features will not interfere with roleplaying and give the subject unlimited possibilities. **The plugin is ready to work with Exiled 5**
 >
 #### With this plugin, SCP-079 will be able to:
 - SCP-079 will see on the minimap all people in its area, not just SCP objects.